 Are you ready for a dog but overwhelmed by the process of finding the RIGHT dog?

 Do you read through the Pet Finder listings with no idea whether THIS dog is a dog you should apply for?

-Would you like someone to talk to the rescue groups on your behalf or look at a breeder’s or service dog provider’s website to tell you if it looks reputable or if they see red flags?
+Would you like someone to look at a breeder’s or service dog provider’s website to tell you if it looks reputable or if they see red flags?

 If you answered “yes” to these questions, our Dog Search Support may be just the help you are seeking.